Where should I start with philosophy?

 Read

-Twelve core teachings per figure, the working concepts of their philosophy explained in plain language with a vivid example.
+Twelve core teachings per thinker, the working concepts of their philosophy in plain language, each with a concrete example.

 Talk

-Ask the figure’s AI Echo your own question and follow it wherever it goes.
-This is the tutoring part, paced by you.
+Ask your own question and follow it wherever it goes.
+This is the tutoring part, and you set the pace.

 Compare

-Prism mode puts four voices on one question, so you hear a Stoic, a mystic, and a skeptic answer the same thing side by side.
+Prism mode puts four voices on one question, so a Stoic, a mystic, and a skeptic answer the same thing side by side.

+There are also 110 produced council debates where several thinkers argue a theme out, useful for hearing where traditions genuinely disagree.
+Everything works in English and German.
 You get 30 free messages a day with no signup.
 Want more, bring your own OpenRouter key and it never touches our servers.
-The whole platform is open source under AGPL-3.0, and there are no tracking cookies and no profiling.
+The whole platform is open source under AGPL-3.0, with no tracking cookies and no profiling.

 Questions people ask